[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

-The story already has played out somewhat at Scientific Games (NASDAQ:SGMS), which has corrected 50% so far this year.
+The story already has played out somewhat at Scientific Games (NASDAQ:SGMS), which is up 14.23% so far this year.
 But the growth story isn’t necessarily over.

-It also became one of the most indebted companies in the U.S. markets — and still is.
-The company has a whopping $8 billion in debt, and even with improved results, its debt-EBITDA ratio is above 6X.
-The combination of that debt and careful cost controls at casinos, particularly in the U.S., kept SGMS stock below $10 as recently as a year ago.
+It also became one of the most indebted companies in the U.S. markets and still is.
+The combination of that debt and careful cost controls at casinos, particularly in the U.S., kept SGMS stock below $20 to start the year.